ibm-cloud-docs/dns-svcs/permitted-networks.md

 Manage permitted networks for your {{site.data.keyword.dns_full}} instance by using the UI, CLI, or API.
 {: shortdesc}

-## Adding permitted networks in the UI
+## Adding permitted networks in the console
 {: #adding-permitted-networks-ui}
 {: ui}